jwilloa/Basketball-video-game/README.md

 ## Objectives
 Develop initial knowledge used [here](https://github.com/jwilloa/Settable-countdown-timer-with-4-digit-7-segment-display.git) and improve the knowledge of the VHDL language.

+# Project description
-The task for this assignment is to implement a simplified “Basketball” video game.
+Implement a simplified “Basketball” video game.
 The basic layout should include a basket, a ball, and a player.
 The ball flies, following a parabolic trajectory, towards the basket.
 If the ball enters the basket a point is awarded.
 By using the controls available on the Basys3 board, the user determines the direction and